The Definitive Ranking of Cookout Sides

 7. Fruit Salad

 Fresh, delicious fruit salad is the perfect complement to any cookout, offering up a nice counterpart to all the savory stuff, plus a little extra garnish for your sangria (side note: sangria totally counts as fruit salad).
-Now if only 90% of fruit salads didn't come looking like somebody was trying to get rid of a truckload of nasty-ass cantaloupe...
+Now if only 90% of fruit salads didn't come looking like somebody was trying to get rid of a truckload of nasty cantaloupe...

 It's a classic for a reason, and represents the only time when you don't get super grossed out when you take a bite of something and get what appears to be hair in your mouth.
 If it's there, you're eating it.
 And it's really, really hard to screw up.
-Also, it's pretty fun to throw at people.

-3. Mac & Cheese
+3. Mac and Cheese

 Food Stylist: Jen Beauchesne